frkosurf/voot-specification/VOOT.md

 # Error Handling
-Handling failures of Authentication, either Basic or Bearer are handled in the ways described in RFC 2617 and RFC 6750.
+Handling failures of Authentication, either Basic or Bearer are handled in the ways described in [RFC 2617] and [RFC 6750].
 This will involve sending the `WWW-Authenticate` header if something is wrong, for example an invalid OAuth 2.0 access token will result in the following response: